 The Commonwealth of Massachusetts has clear requirements for institutions to achieve university status.
 The state has concluded that Simmons has satisfied all requirements, including “offering more than 50 degree programs in no less than four distinct professional fields of study,” and also “because graduate studies is a distinct element within the institution with faculty, facilities, and resources necessary to support sound graduate programs.”

-For the past two years Simmons has undergone an inclusive, comprehensive reorganization of our academic offerings.
-In doing so, we have consolidated from five schools to four colleges.
+Simmons underwent an inclusive, comprehensive reorganization of our academic offerings.
+In doing so, we consolidated from five schools to four colleges.
 We have deliberately restructured to encourage interdisciplinary and inter-professional study and research, to better prepare our graduates for the dynamic professions of our modern world economy.

 Does this mean Simmons is moving toward a co-ed undergraduate program?